samuelpath/blog-archive-drafts/2018-02-09 Cory House on Clean Code.md

 Clean code doesn't leave you wondering.
 It uses the chosen language's idioms and best practices to translate intent into code.

 All the variables and functions are carefully named to reflect what they're referring to.
 Good naming is key.
 Just the right combination of words with the right nuance so that the meaning becomes unmistakable.
-It simply cannot mean something else in its context, no ambiguity can be tolerated.
+It simply cannot mean something else in its context.
+No ambiguity can be tolerated.

 The cleaner the code, the less questions a reader needs to ask himself to understand it.
 You feel like you are in the author's mind.